nhcooper123/PhyloPlastics/README.md

 - **02_data-exploration.qmd**.
 Extracts some summary data, including number of records, species, sources and number of well-studied species.
 Creates distributional plots of variables for the supplemental materials (Figures S1 and S4-S7).
 - **03_dataset-coverage.qmd**.
 Calculates various dataset coverage metrics, including for orders and families (Table S2 in the supplemental).
 Family level coverage is also plotted to create Figure 1.
 - **04_summaries-for-results.qmd**.
 Calculates summary stats including total numbers of birds, studies and species in each model for the text and for Table S2, and order and family level FO for the supplemental results Table S3.
 - **05_mcmcglmm-models-full.qmd**.
-Runs the MCMCglmm models including sensitivity analyses and saves outputs.
+Runs the MCMCglmm models including a lot of sensitivity analyses requested by reviewers and saves outputs.
 - **06_figureS2-phylogeny-summary.R**.
 Summary figure showing FO for seabirds across the seabird phylogeny, i.e. Figure S2.
 Note this requires a little extra processing in Inkscape to add silhouettes and clade labels.
 - **07_figure3_mcmc_results.R**.
 Code to take the outputs of the models from script 05 to create results Figure 3.
 - **08_figures_phylogenies-and-data.R**.
 This creates the figures for the supplemental that show data coverage (Figure S3) and also Figure 2 of FO across the tree for the main text.
 Note that these require some post processing in Inkscape to add the silhouettes.